johnofleek/OctaveOrp/Arduino/README.md

 # Arduino ORP demo
-This Arduino application reads temperature from a thermistor and sends the temperature value to the Octave cloud.
+The first Arduino application reads temperature from a thermistor and sends the temperature value to the Octave cloud.

+The second one reads ADC1 - during testing I attached an TMP36 micro power temperature sensor - transmit the ADC1 value over Octave and then in the Octave an Octave cloud action calculates the temperature.
+There is some info in the docs about the issues with the TMP36 sensor - basically it's a high impedance device and can't be used alone with leads.

 ## Hardware
 This is a list of the hardware used to test the application.